Spanish registration of your foreign company

-We can obtain your VAT number in 24 hours.
-If your company is not based in Spain: once you send us the documents and you fulfill the requirements, you will receive a CIF de no residente, that is, a VAT number for a non-resident company.
+Once you send us the documents, we will obtain your VAT number in 24 hours.
+You will receive a CIF de no residente, that is, a VAT number for a non-resident company.
 The format is N99999999.

 A nonresident company is required to have a representative in Spain as a point of contact for the tax office.
 We can represent your company as part of our service.

-For further information about VAT registration in Spain, call us at +34 932 155 393 and ask for Wig, or click here to contact us.
+For further information about VAT registration in Spain, call us at +34 932 155 393 or click here to contact us.

 What is VIES?